isItObservable/Episode-9----SqlCommenter/README.md

 sed -i "s,DT_API_TOKEN_TO_REPLACE,$DT_API_TOKEN," kubernetes/otel-collector-deployment.yaml
 ```
 #### 3. Configure Dynatrace
-Before ingesting traces let's configure dynatrace to store the various span and ressource attribute sent by kspan.
+Before ingesting traces, let's configure Dynatrace to store the various span and resource attributes sent by kspan.
-This configuration is important to be able to store the kubernetes information to the trace
+This configuration is important to be able to store the Kubernetes information in the trace
-Here are the span attributes that needs to be created in dynatrace ( Settings/service-side monitoring/ span attributes )
+Here are the span attributes that need to be created in Dynatrace ( Settings/service-side monitoring/ span attributes )
 * action
 * application
 * client_addr